suryavamsi1563/working_chat_bot/data/data.md

 - can you show me the approvals
 - what about my approvals reports
 - give my approvals reports
+- show approvals
+- show my approvals
+- show all approvals
+- i want to see my approvals
+- display my approvals
+- i did like to see my approvals
+- i'd like to see my approvals
+- i did like to see my approve reports
+- i'd like to see my approve reports
+- show approvals
+- show approvals

 ## intent:submit
 - i want to submit this report